 Q. Do I need to pay a fee when purchasing tickets?

 A. Transaction fees apply to most ticket purchases and events.
 Transaction fees cover the cost of service and delivery and will only be charged once per order, regardless of how many tickets you buy.
 You will always be notified of applicable fees prior to the completion of your order.

-Transaction fees vary based on how you purchase your ticket.
-A fee of $5 applies to most purchases through The Australian Ballet's website or $7 if purchasing over the phone.
+Transaction fees vary based on how you purchase your ticket, while there is no fee for purchases through The Australian Ballet's website, there is a $7 fee if purchasing over the phone.
 Different fees apply through our partner ticketing agencies.

 Q. I have already paid a transaction fee on another booking - why am I being charged again?